reduvius/testapp/README.md

 # testapp
 This is just a test app.

+Warning: this app is tested in Firefox browser.
+Some elements may not be displayed properly inside other browsers!

 --------------------------
 Installation instructions:
 --------------------------
-- Clone the repository inside application folder within your virtual machine:
+- Clone the repository inside the application folder within your virtual machine:

         git clone https://github.com/reduvius/testapp.git